Public Records & Services in Marvin

 Economy & Demographics

 The economy of Marvin has traditionally been rooted in agriculture, with many residents engaged in farming and related industries.
 In recent years, the town has also seen an increase in tourism and recreational activities, as visitors are drawn to the natural beauty of the surrounding area, including the nearby Lake Cochrane.
-Major employers in Marvin and the broader Grant County region include local agricultural businesses, the Grant County government, and various small and medium-sized enterprises that cater to the needs of People.
+Major employers in Marvin and the broader Grant County region include local agricultural businesses, the Grant County government, and various small and medium-sized enterprises that cater to the needs of residents.

 Elections & Voter Records